 We’d love to hear what you think of Cisneros’ ideas as they relate to the current state of assisted living.
 Let us know on Twitter or in the comments.

-Encompass Senior Solutions — currently serving Omaha, Eastern Nebraska and Western Iowa — provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+Physicians Choice Private Duty — currently serving Omaha, Eastern Nebraska and Western Iowa — provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today for help with your senior care needs.